Continued from Transforming Fear into Action

 The teacher wrote the words of the day on the wall and said, “Before you start these ones we will do a dictation of the words from yesterday.”

 Chung noticed I looked confused so he explained it to me.
 I started writing like the rest of the students and I actually spelled one word correctly.
 I was so excited and thought, “Tonight I am going to work hard to memorize these words for tomorrow.”

 Memorizing written text I didn’t understand was actually something I was very familiar with.
 That was all I did in my school back home.

 When it was time to do the newspaper articles again and whenever there was a word I didn’t understand, instead of asking someone to help me, I looked it up in the Spanish-English dictionary.

 I figured out that it might help if I sounded an English word out in Spanish.
-I could hear every single letter in the word, which was not the case in the English words.
-It was like a light bulb lit up in my head that was so bright my face turned red on the outside.
+That way I could hear the sound of every letter in the word, which was not the case in the English words.
+It was like a light bulb lit up in my head.
+It shone so brightly that my face turned red on the outside.
 Click here to continue reading my story.